seanbell/starcluster-startceleryworker/README.md

 # Number of worker processes to run (None to use all processes)
 concurrency = None

+# If True, kill existing workers before starting.
+If set to False, existing workers
+# will continue running and duplicate start commands will have no effect.
+kill_existing = True

 [plugin kill_celery_worker]
 setup_class = celery_worker.KillCeleryWorker